-Baby finger foods are anything that baby can pick up with their hands and eat themselves.
+The best finger foods for baby are anything that baby can pick up with their hands and eat themselves.

-Luckily, there are a lot of finger foods that are simple to prepare, infinitely variable, and won’t make too much of a mess.
+There are lots of finger foods out there that are simple to prepare, infinitely variable, and won’t make too much of a mess.

-Here, we’ll take you through the whens, whats, and hows of finger foods for baby.
-Tie that apron, chef, and meet us in the kitchen!
+Tie that apron, chef, and meet us in the kitchen! 👩🍳

 In this article 📝